 2) The employer can lay off an employee for a financial or production-related reason.
 Then it is required that work has diminished essentially and permanently.
 In that case the lay-off may be valid indefinitely.

-If the lay-off lasts for more than 200 calendar days, you are entitled to terminate your employment contract for immediate effect and receive the pay for the notice period as compensation according to the employer’s period of notice.
+If an uninterrupted full-time lay-off lasts for more than 200 calendar days, you have the right to give a notice of termination of your employment with immediate effect, and you will be entitled to receive the pay for the period of notice according to the employer’s period of notice.

 The employer is entitled to lay off an employee in a fixed-term employment relationship only if the employee is working as a substitute for a permanent employee and if the employer would be entitled to lay off the permanent employee if the permanent employee was working.

 The order of reducing labour due to lay-off may have been agreed on in the collective agreement applied in the employment.
 Those to be laid off last include e.g. experts important to the company’s operations or employees that have lost part of their working ability at the service of the same employer.
 The collective agreement may also take a stand on the duration of the employment or an employee’s care obligation when the order of lay-off is decided on.
 Usually the persons elected as representatives of the employees are the last ones who can be laid off.